DuncanSamson/sem/use-cases/use-case5.md

-# USE CASE 5: Add a New Employee
+# USE CASE 5: I want to add a new employee's details.
 ## CHARACTERISTIC INFORMATION

 ### Goal in Context